mozilla-lockwise/lockbox-extension/docs/metrics.md

 ```

 ### Events Related to Submitting An Item Change from the Item Editors
-Events of **category** `item_change_submitted` record the actual submission of new item information to the datastore (either completely new entries or updates to existing items).
+Events of **category** `lockbox_item_change_submitted` record the actual submission of new item information to the datastore (either completely new entries or updates to existing items).

 In theory, these should be tied to equivalent events in the datastore, so that (for example) an `adding` event which is logged when a user submits a new item has a corresponding `added` event that gets logged when the item is successfully added to the datastore.
 This may need to change, but for simplicity's sake I've made it as close to the datastore events as possible (see next section).
-These events will be recorded as `item_change_submitted`.
+These events will be recorded as `lockbox_item_change_submitted`.

 **Methods** for this event are `adding`, `updating` and `deleting`.